Umeambiwa Kuna Video/Picha,

 TANGAZO

-Gyodong Island, South Korea - Soldiers toting assault rifles watch residents and visitors as they pass through a military checkpoint to get onto Gyodong Island.
+- Soldiers toting assault rifles watch residents and visitors as they

-North Korea is just a few kilometres away - separated only by a calm stretch of water - as they approach on a long bridge that connects Gyodong to mainland South Korea.
+is just a few kilometres away - separated only by a calm stretch of

+breather from the stressful life of South Korea's bustling cities.
 And at a time of rising concern over the possibility of conflict with North Korea, people are also coming to Gyodong for an up-close peek at the communist country just a stone's throw away.

 Lee Young-jin, 48, moved here seven years ago to take a job as a schoolteacher.
 A part-time translator and avid reader, she had longed for a quieter life.
 In choosing to move to Gyodong with her young son, Lee says she didn't worry about the possibility of war with North Korea, adding she still lives without fear.